JaceVin/Website-for-Chris/README.md

 # About

 ### New Changes
-> empty

-Staged:
-> + Removed Grid Template Redundancy
++ Removed Grid Template Redundancy